Henry IV, Part 2: Epilogue

 At the end of the play, an epilogue thanks the audience and promises that the story will continue in a forthcoming play "with Sir John in it, and make you merry with fair Katharine of France; where, for all I know, Falstaff shall die of a sweat".
-In fact, Falstaff does not appear on stage in the subsequent play, Henry V, although his death is referred to.
-The Merry Wives of Windsor does have "Sir John in it", but cannot be the play referred to, since the passage clearly describes the forthcoming story of Henry V and his wooing of Katherine of France.
-Falstaff does "die of a sweat" in Henry V, but in London at the beginning of the play.
-His death is offstage, described by another character and he never appears.
-His role as a cowardly soldier looking out for himself is taken by Ancient Pistol, his braggart sidekick in Henry IV, Part 2 and Merry Wives.
+Although Falstaff does "die of a sweat" in the subsequent play, Henry V, it is in London at the beginning of the play.
+His death is offstage, described by another character and he never appears on stage.
+The Merry Wives of Windsor does have "Sir John in it", but cannot be the play referred to, since the passage clearly describes the forthcoming story of Henry V and his wooing of Katherine of France in Henry V. Falstaff's role as a cowardly soldier looking out for himself is taken by Ancient Pistol, his braggart sidekick in Henry IV, Part 2 and Merry Wives.

 The epilogue also assures the playgoer that Falstaff is not based on the anti-Catholic rebel Sir John Oldcastle, for "Oldcastle died martyr, and this is not the man".
 Falstaff had originally been named Oldcastle, following Shakespeare's main model, an earlier play The Famous Victories of Henry V. Shakespeare was forced to change the name after complaints from Oldcastle's descendants.
 While it is accepted by modern critics that the name was originally Oldcastle in Part 1, it is disputed whether or not Part 2 initially retained the name, or whether it was always "Falstaff".
 According to René Weis, metrical analyses of the verse passages containing Falstaff's name have been inconclusive.